es-clip/es-clip.github.io/draft.md

 We show that ES is also well suited at optimizing the placement of shapes to fit the CLIP <dt-cite key="radford2021learning"></dt-cite> model, and can produce diverse, distinct geometric abstractions that are aligned with human interpretation of language.
+Interestingly, the results produced by our method resemble Abstract expressionism <dt-cite key="paul2004abstract"></dt-cite> and Minimalist art <dt-cite key="tate_minimalism,rose1965abc"></dt-cite>.
-We provide a reference implementation and interactive notebook demos of our approach so that it can be a useful tool in the computational artist's toolbox.
+We provide a reference code implementation of our approach so that it can be a useful tool in the computational artist's toolbox.

 ## Modern Evolution Strategies based Creativity